vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Backup-VMOvfProperties.md

 ## Description

 The `Backup-VMOvfProperties` cmdlet creates a backup of the OVF properties for each supplied VM.

-The cmdlet connects to SDDC Manager using the -server, -user, and -password values to retrive the DR protected VMs from its inventory and then:
+The cmdlet connects to SDDC Manager using the -server, -user, and -password values to retrieve the DR protected VMs from its inventory and then:

-- Creates a backup of the VM OVF environment.
+- Creates a backup of the VM OVF properties.

 ## Examples